C-Chads/tinygl/README.md

 * the X dimension of the rendering window with must be a multiple of 4.

+* Line and point rendering have no blending.
+Point rendering is planned to be updated but line rendering is a secondary priority.
+(Games don't use wireframe rendering very much- but point rendering is useful for fast point sprites)

 * <Undocumented limitations that have not been tested>

 ### HOW DO I USE THIS LIBRARY???